-Tax discount is tax relief that can be deducted from your income tax amount from your gross salary.
-Life insurance, bank interest for mortgage, having a spouse with income under 68,000 CZK a year, and your annual tax discount can be applied as a tax discount.
-Tax credit is a payment refund from the financial tax office depending on your income.
-If your income tax is higher than your tax discount, then tax credit can be used as a tax discount for tax deduction.
+A tax discount is tax relief that can be deducted from your income tax amount from your gross salary.
+Life insurance, bank interest for a mortgage, having a spouse with income under 68,000 CZK a year, and your annual tax discount can be applied as a tax discount.
+The tax credit is a payment refund from the financial tax office depending on your income.
+If your income tax is higher than your tax discount, then a tax credit can be used as a tax discount for a tax deduction.
 The tax credit is applied for kids under 21 years old and only one parent can claim the child tax credit.

-Does my health insurance cover my family health care?
+Does my health insurance cover my family's health care?